risharay/Flix/README.md

 ### User Stories

-- [x] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- [x] User sees an app icon on the home screen and a styled launch screen.
-- [x] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- [x] User can view and scroll through a list of movies now playing in theaters.
-- [x] (3pts) User can view the movie poster image for each movie.
+- [x] User can view the movie poster image for each movie.

 ### App Walkthough GIF

 <img src="http://g.recordit.co/55u58KOvEc.gif" width=250><br>

 ### Notes
-I think the main challenge was trying to go through the tutorials and understand how to function each part.
+The main challenge was trying to go through the tutorials and understand how to function each part.
 My xcode was not updated originally, which I learned about after Lab 1, which caused some problems when running the project.
 I was having some trouble with github not commiting to the master branch, but I eventually figured it out.